 An outlier is an observation that is numerically distant from the rest of the data.
 Outliers are often indicative of either a measurement error or an anomaly.
 Outliers should be researched to determine if an error exists or if unusual circumstances caused the data to be skewed.
-Typically, outliers are excluded from the calculation.
+Typically, outliers are excluded from the calculation and should be noted as such.